home-assistant/home-assistant.io/source/_integrations/ecoforest.markdown

 ### Credentials

 To configure the Ecoforest integration you will need to enter your Ecoforest credentials which are the same ones you would use with the manufacturer app.
-The image bellow shows how to obtain the credentials:
+The image below shows how to obtain the credentials:

 - Username: use the serial number of the device as identified by 1.
 - Password: use the first 8 characters of the wifi password as identified by 4.